 This post includes affiliate links.

 When it comes to beautiful and elegant, but fast stitch patterns, crocheting the tulip stitch is for sure on the top of the list.
-In this detailed photo and video tutorial, you will learn how to crochet the tulip stitch pattern.
-This stitch looks actually very similar and almost the same as the Corner to Croner (C2C) stitch pattern, but it is made horizontally rather than diagonally.
+This stitch looks actually very similar and almost the same as the Corner to Corner (C2C) stitch pattern, but it is made horizontally rather than diagonally.

 The Tulip Crochet Stitch can be made into many different things such as blankets, scarves, hats or anything else that is easier a crocheted square, rectangle or three-dimensional circle.
 I am pretty sure, I will use this stitch for my next blanket pattern.
 My brain is already spinning with ideas on which colors to use and how big to make it.

 I can even imagine this stitch for a wonderful bag that has some lining inside such that the bag does not get too draggy when adding items such as your yarn skeins or crochet projects.
 Alright, I will get out my crochet project journal and get my ideas down before I will forget them.

 In the meantime, let me teach you how to crochet this amazing textured tulip stitch which is made mainly out of double crochets and single crochets and chains.
 Having single crochets in this stitch pattern is one of the few things that makes this stitch different from the corner to

 In case you are curious about the crochet hook I am using and loving, they are called Furls Crochet Hooks and I especially love the Odyssey crochet hooks.
 They are made out of metal and have more weight in the front which makes it easier and faster to crochet.
 I wrote an entire review on these beautiful hooks.

 How to Crochet Horizontal Rows of C2C – Tulip Crochet Stitch Photo Tutorial